Hello World Campus Community,

 • International/American Language Institute Community — (619) 594-5907 or firstname.lastname@example.org

 Stay up to date with the latest SDSU COVID-19 alerts and information here.

-We strongly encourage every member of our community to stay safe and assist in the mitigation of the global COVID-19 pandemic.
-SDSU students, faculty, staff, and visitors are asked to maintain healthy habits as recommended by the CDC to help prevent the spread of disease.
+We strongly encourage every member of our community to stay safe and assist in the mitigation of the global COVID-19 pandemic by maintaining healthy habits as recommended by the CDC.

 Dear SDSU Community,

 I take great pride in how our university community has both responded to and prepared for future challenges.
 The resolve you have shown is what makes our community strong.